isomoth/circles/README.md

 ## Acknowledgment

-This resistor is based on the curriculum of the course "Programmering 1" by Folkuniversitetet (2021).
+This program is based on the curriculum of the course "Programmering 1" by Folkuniversitetet (2021).
 Only used for educational purposes.